prondubuisi/psalmoutput/report.md

 ## Potential Gotchas

 * For consistent results, It is advisable to create psalm configuration files i.e psalm.xml && psalmbaseline.xml on the actual server where Jenkins is installed, as Psalm might have different error count when run on the same repository, with same configurations but on different servers.
 This is the case because different systems have different configurations.
-This is the reason why Civi-core exists for different versions of PHP for example
+This is the reason why Civi-core exists for different versions of PHP for example.

 * running `./vendor/bin/psalm --init` creates a psalm.xml file which lists the different folders in the current repository, for civicore folders ext,packages are always included but non existent, do well to remove the folders from psalm.xml before running `./vendor/bin/psalm`  on the folder, to avoid errors

 # Handling False negatives with an Autoloader File

 False Negatives refer to  error pointers that are actually incorrect, this was the case with Psalm reporting that many classes and dependencies were missing when in fact they were present example e.g. Undefined Function/Class errors.
-To make up for this the Auto loader(Bootstrap) [file](https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/CiviTest/bootstrap.php) for Civi-core Unit tests was used for Psalm by adding an autoloader in the `psalm.xml` file
+To make up for this the Autoloader(Bootstrap) [file](https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/CiviTest/bootstrap.php) for Civi-core Unit tests was used for Psalm by adding an autoloader in the `psalm.xml` file

 `<psalm  autoloader="tests/phpunit/CiviTest/bootstrap.php"  > `